Report of the Supervisory Board

 About this report

-The financial statements for 2021, as prepared by the Executive Board, have been discussed within the Supervisory Board in the presence of the external auditor.
+The financial statements for 2022, as prepared by the Executive Board, were discussed within the Supervisory Board in the presence of the external auditor.
 The financial statements are accompanied by the Executive Board’s report.
-We invite the General Meeting to adopt the 2021 financial statements.
+We invite the General Meeting to adopt the 2022 financial statements.
 We also invite our shareholder to discharge the Executive Board and the Supervisory Board from their liabilities.
-The Supervisory Board proposes adding the profit for the 2021 financial year to the distributable reserve.
+The Supervisory Board proposes adding the profit for the 2022 financial year to the distributable reserve.

 The Supervisory Board would explicitly like to thank all employees, the employee participation bodies and the Executive Board of NS.
-Like 2020, this was another challenging year that took its toll on all of us.
-Nevertheless, NS delivered a world-class performance.
-2022 will once again require a great deal of resilience on the part of our people, but passengers will always be able to count on NS.
+Like the two previous COVID-19 years, 2022 was another challenging year that took its toll on all of us.
+Still, all colleagues continued with full commitment throughout the year.
+2023 will once again requires a great deal of resilience on the part of our people, but passengers will always be able to count on NS.